T

 Insider tips

-• Learn a few basic Lithuanian phrases; locals appreciate the effort.
+• Learn a few basic Lithuanian phrases (like 'ačiū' for thank you).

-• Take advantage of the free walking tours to get oriented in the Old Town.
+• Take advantage of free walking tours to get acquainted with the Old Town.

-• Vilnius is very walkable, but public transport (buses, trolleybuses) is efficient and affordable.
+• Vilnius is very walkable, but public transport (buses, trolleybuses) is efficient for longer distances.

 Packing highlights